-If the applicant is a citizen of a country such as USA, Australia, Canada or New Zealand there is no need to obtain a visa in advance of travelling to the UK.
-Applicants from countries such as India, South Africa, Turkey or Russia will need to obtain a visa in advance of travelling to the UK.
+If the applicant is a citizen of a country such as USA, Australia, Canada or New Zealand1 there is no need to obtain a visa in advance of travelling to the UK.
+Applicants from countries such as India, South Africa, Turkey or Russia1 will need to obtain a visa in advance of travelling to the UK.
 Please note that applicants are not able to apply for a standard visitor visa (business) from within the UK.
 This type of visa is obtained by applying to the British Consulate in the applicant’s home country (or country of legal residence).

 The purpose of the standard visitor visa (business) is for individuals who work and live overseas to enter the UK for short periods of time (up to a maximum of 6 months) in order to undertake certain “Permissible Activities” which include (but are not limited to):

 This is not a definitive list and applicants are advised to take legal advice about whether their activities in the UK will amount to a “Permissible Activity”, particularly as there are certain rules regarding “Permissible Activities” that apply only to specific sectors.